 Step 2 – Adding the wool

-2.1 – Take your Hamanaka Felting Yarn and remove all packaging.
-Take the end of the yarn and lay the very end right in the join between the head and the body.
+2.1 – Take one end of the Hamanaka Felting yarn and lay the very end right in the join between the head and the body.

-2.2 – Slowly start wrapping the Felting Yarn around the torso.
+2.2 – Starting from the point where the head meets the body, slowly start wrapping the Felting Yarn around the torso.
 As you start winding the fibre around, felt the yarn between the loops directly onto the torso – it will felt onto a felted surface in the same way normal felting wool does.

 2.3 – Carry on wrapping the Felting Yarn around the body until you pass the beginning of the pink wool – it really is that simple!
 There are just a few things to remember: